 What is a Special Area of Conservation?

-Special Areas of Conservation (SAC) are highly protected sites designated under the EC Habitats Directive (92/43/EEC).
+Special Areas of Conservation (SAC) are highly protected sites designated under the Conservation of Habitats and Species Regulations 2017 (as amended).
 SACs are designated for their particular habitats and species of wild flora and fauna that are of ‘community interest’, listed within the Annexes of the Directive.
 The Directive requires Member States to take a variety of measures to maintain and restore protected habitats and species to favourable conservation status.

 Please click here for more information on SACs.

 The Severn Estuary SAC